 History

-Mrs. Alice Gum served as librarian from 1931 to 1958.
-Harry H. Dukes, president of the First National Bank of Frankford, presented the bank building to the library.
-Senator William V. Roth was instrumental in obtaining funds for the renovations of the new building.
-Eunice P. Holloway was a member of the library board and an advocate for 40 years.
-She retired in 2008 and was recognized by the library for a lifetime of service and dedication.
+Throughout its history, several dedicated individuals have helped shape the library’s success.
+Mrs. Alice Gum served as librarian from 1931 to 1958, guiding the library through its early years.
+Harry H. Dukes, president of the First National Bank of Frankford, made the pivotal donation of the building that allowed the library to expand.
+Senator William V. Roth played an important role in securing funding for renovations to the new facility.
+Eunice P. Holloway, a member of the library board and a devoted advocate for 40 years, retired in 2008 and was recognized for her lifetime of service and dedication.

 Memories of Frankford